buildingSMART-Finland/RYTV-IFCRoute/markdown/IFCFile.md

 ## Project - IfcProject

 There shall be exactly one IfcProject entity in each IFC-file.
+Unit assignment is mandatory and shall define units for all measure values (attribute or property) in the file.

 ![IfcProject]({{diagramasfigure bsf-IfcProject.pu}} "IfcProject"){{figst ifcproject}}

 ## Alignment - IfcAlignment

 Every IfcAlignment entity in the file shall be aggregated directly to IfcProject, and reference exactly one IfcRoad (or IfcRailway and IfcMarineFacility.WATERWAY).
 All alignments shall have horizontal and vertical layout, with optional cant definition for railways.
-Matching 3D geometry representation as IfcGradientCurve shall have IfcCompositeCurve for horizontal geometry with IfcCurveSegments for vertical geometry (no separate 2D horizontal geometry).
+Matching 3D geometry representation as IfcGradientCurve shall have IfcCompositeCurve for horizontal geometry with IfcCurveSegments for vertical geometry (no separate 2D horizontal shape representation).

 ![IfcAlignment]({{diagramasfigure bsf-IfcAlignment.pu}} "IfcAlignment"){{figst ifcalignment}}